Day 2: Malaucene 13th July

 Mont Serein start of walk tomorrow

 We find a sheltered spot and put on every ounce of clothing we took - beanies, wind jackets, rain jackets and gloves - trying to get warm.
 But a hot Jetboiled cup of coffee does the trick.
-We're joined by Colin and Englishman from Chester who appreciates our offer of a cup of tea.
-Before we leave the top, we need to check out the road down the other side where the cyclists will be coming up tomorrow, to find a sheltered spot out of the wind.
-There's a wall down the road not too far, and our plan is to get there early and sit huddled for 4 hours waiting for Le Tour.
-The top of Mont Ventoux is a moonscape, and the road up is lined with camper vans up about 1k from the finish.
-We don't hang around for long.
-The mist rolls in and out dropping the temperature 5°C in a minute.
+We're joined by Colin, an Englishman from Chester who appreciates our offer of a cup of tea.
+Before we leave the top, we need to check out the road down the other side where the cyclists will be coming up tomorrow, to locate a sheltered spot out of the wind from where we’ll see Le Tour.
+There's a wall down the road not too far, and our plan is to get there early and sit huddled for 4 hours waiting for the cyclists ascent.
+The top of Mont Ventoux is a moonscape, and we walk slowly down the road on the other side lined with camper vans for about 1k from the finish.
+We’ve identified a spot so we don't hang around for long.
+The mist rolls in, dropping the temperature to 5°C in a minute.

-Walking back down the road instead of the hiking trail is the best option given that the wind is still blowing a howling gale.
-For 30 minutes, it's freezing as we walk down dodging cars and cyclists, until we hit the tree line after a descent of 200 metres, beneath the swirling clouds at the top of Mont Ventoux and much warmer.
+Up to the top again then walking down the road instead of the hiking trail is the best option given that the wind is still blowing a howling gale.
+For 30 minutes, it's freezing as we walk on the road down dodging cars and cyclists, until we hit the tree line after a descent of 200 metres.
+We’re now beneath the swirling clouds at the top of Mont Ventoux and it’s much warmer.
 At the turn off to Mont Serein, we find a warm spot for lunch - bread, butter, cheese and bullocks heart tomatoes.
 Then it's back down the road toward Malaucene where Jenny and Graham will be picking us up, somewhere - however far we get.
-It's 3.45 when we see them driving up.
+It's 3.45pm when we see them driving up.
 They've had a lovely day in Bedoin, another village buzzing with cyclists.

-Back at our Appartment-Hotel Maloc, we're just in time to see the last hour of today's tour, with Peter Sagan winning the sprint and Christopher Froome comes second but retains his yellow jersey.
+Back at our Apartment-Hotel Maloc, we're just in time to see the last hour of today's tour, with Peter Sagan winning the sprint and Christopher Froome coming in second but retains his yellow jersey.
 Graham and Ian enjoy a beer, the girls a cup of tea.
-Time to sort photographs before dinner
+Time to sort photographs before dinner of salad and pork filet with a beer and a wine.

 © Jan Somers 2016